mindspore-ai/docs/docs/federated/docs/source_en/deploy_vfl.md

 ## Preparation

-> It is recommended to use [Anaconda](https://www.anaconda.com/) to create a virtual environment for the following operations.

 ### Installing MindSpore

 MindSpore vertical federated supports deployment on x86 CPU, GPU CUDA and Ascend hardware platforms.
 The latest version of MindSpore can be installed by referring to [MindSpore Installation Guide](https://www.mindspore.cn/install).